MicrosoftLearning/mslearn-cosmosdb/api-for-mongodb/instructions/01-create-mongodb-objects/java-create-mongodb-objects.md

     code ./src/main/java/com/fabrikam/App.java
     ```

-1. Copy the following code and *replace the existing content* from the App.js file. *Don't forget that you'll need to replace the uri value for the connection string copied in step 2 of the previous section*.
+1. Copy the following code and *replace the existing content* from the App.java file. *Don't forget that you'll need to replace the uri value for the connection string copied in step 2 of the previous section*.
 This connection string should look like

     mongodb://learn-account-cosmos-92903170:XvrarRd8LnqWNZiq3ahHXngbZoVRxVO192WahrcdsmHVivBGbRqnHx2cq0oMGnc0DUPAWpyGu7kt7APVH4nqXg==@learn-account-cosmos-92903170.mongo.cosmos.azure.com:10255/?ssl=true&replicaSet=globaldb&retrywrites=false&maxIdleTimeMS=120000&appName=@learn-account-cosmos-92903170@.